monadic-xyz/ipfs/git-remote-ipfs/README.md

 IPFS blocks can be created with the `git-raw` CID format, which allows IPFS to interpret the data as loose git objects.
-When created with `sha1` as the (multihash) hash function, the block's CID corresponds to the SHA1 hash of the git object, ie. one can be recovered from the other.
+When created with `sha1` as the (multihash) hash function, the block's CID corresponds to the SHA1 hash of the git object, i.e. one can be recovered from the other.
 Crucially, this allows the SHA1 references embedded in a loose git object (eg. parents and tree of a commit) to be traversed given a head reference.

 In order to obtain the head reference, IPLD links are created corresponding to the `refs/heads` directory hierarchy.
-Note that adding links to an IPFS object changes its hash - so essentially, after each push, we get a new object (CID), which we need to remember in order to be able to clone or pull.
+Note that adding links to an IPFS object changes its hash - this means each push results in a new object (CID), which must be retained in order to clone or pull.

-Which git objects need to be pushed or fetched is figured out via the [git remote helpers](https://git-scm.com/docs/git-remote-helpers) protocol, respectively by inspecting the local git repo and remote refs.
+Which git objects need to be pushed or fetched is determined via the [git remote helpers](https://git-scm.com/docs/git-remote-helpers) protocol, respectively by inspecting the local git repo and remote refs.